Telautograph: Invention

+refined the mechanism but not the principle.

+Ritchie marketed his design as the Telewriter in the UK.
+The claim in this last reference that the phone and Ritchie's telautograph could be used simultaneously over the same line is dubious given the interference to be expected between the AC pen control signal and a phone signal, and statements to the contrary in Ritchie's patents.
+Contemporary accounts describe the operations separately and not together or even describe the telautograph being disconnected when the telephone was in use.

+All available images and descriptions of commercial telautographs after 1901 depict the open loop analog devices that Ritchie pioneered.
+While Tiffany did eventually design a servomechanism controlled telautograph in 1916 it's not clear if this was ever commercialized.

 Usage

 The telautograph became very popular for the transmission of signatures over a distance, and in banks and large hospitals to ensure that doctors' orders and patient information were transmitted quickly and accurately.

 Teleautograph systems were installed in a number of major railroad stations to relay hand-written reports of train movements from the interlocking tower to various parts of the station.
 The teleautograph network in Grand Central Terminal included a public display in the main concourse into the 1960s; a similar setup in Chicago Union Station remained in operation into the 1970s.

-A Telautograph was used in 1911 to warn workers on the 10th floor about the Triangle Shirtwaist Factory fire that had broken out two floors below.
+A telautograph was used in 1911 to warn workers on the 10th floor about the Triangle Shirtwaist Factory fire that had broken out two floors below.

-An example of a Telautograph machine writing script can be seen in the 1956 movie Earth vs the Flying Saucers as the output device for the mechanical translator.
+An example of a telautograph machine writing script can be seen in the 1956 movie Earth vs the Flying Saucers as the output device for the mechanical translator.
 The 1936 movie Sinner Take All shows it being used in an office setting to secretly message instructions to a secretary.

-Telautograph Corporation changed its name several times.
+The Telautograph Corporation changed its name several times.
 In 1971, it was acquired by Arden/Mayfair.
 In 1993, Danka Industries purchased the company and renamed it Danka/Omnifax.
 In 1999, Xerox corporation purchased the company and called it the Omnifax division, which has since been absorbed by the corporation.

-Machines like the Telautograph are still in use today.
+Machines like the telautograph are still in use today.
 The Allpoint Pen is currently in use and has been used to register tens of thousands of voters in the United States, and the LongPen, an invention conceived of by writer Margaret Atwood, is used by authors to sign their books at a distance.